RasenRhino/SimplifiedKleros/report.md

 **The Pitfall:** As noted in the Kleros Whitepaper, miners can manipulate blockhashes by withholding blocks that produce unfavorable outcomes.

 **The Standard Spec:** A production-ready system requires a more robust RNG, such as Sequential Proof-of-Work or Verifiable Delay Functions (VDFs).
+Our test suite explores different block/environment configurations (`vm.roll`, `vm.warp`) in `testWeightedSelectionFavorsHigherStakes`, `testWeightedSelectionWithMultipleRandomSeeds`, and `testFuzz_WeightedSelectionFavorsHigherStakes`, which makes the dependence on blockhash-based randomness explicit.

 ### 5.6 Rounding Errors in Token Redistribution